Steve Garvey: 2024 U.S. Senate campaigns

 On October 10, 2023, Garvey announced that he was running in the 2024 United States Senate elections in California as a Republican.
 Garvey sought the Senate seat that was held by Democrat Dianne Feinstein from 1992 until her death in 2023; after Feinstein's death, Democrat Laphonza Butler was appointed to the seat by California Governor Gavin Newsom subject to a partial term special election to fill Feinstein's remaining term.
 In the March 2024 top-two primary Garvey advanced to the November election for the term starting in January 2025 facing Democratic U.S. Representative Adam Schiff, the first-place candidate by only 3,478 votes.
 Garvey and Schiff won the partial term special election primary to replace Laphonza Butler with that term ending in January 2025, but he lost to Schiff in the November election.

 Political positions

 Garvey voted for Donald Trump in the 2016, 2020, and 2024 presidential elections.
 In April 2024, Garvey repeatedly called college students protesting the war in Gaza, terrorists.
-He encouraged law enforcement to take action against the anti-war protestors, but his comments came the day following arrests at universities across the U.S. He claimed that interruptions to and obstruction of education are an act of terrorism.
+He encouraged law enforcement to take action against the anti-war protestors, but his comments came the day following arrests at universities across the U.S. He claimed that interruptions to and obstruction of education are acts of terrorism.